MagnusZhang/Synthesizer/README.md

 This will inject a **presenter** instance into a **view** instance.
-And in the module class, we have to give out the providers for generating preseter and model.
+And in the module class, we have to give out the providers for generating presenter and model.
 It is typically like this:
 ```kotlin
 @Module
 class TemplateModule(val activity: TemplateActivity) {